-- To apply to a Bachelor’s: you need a secondary school graduation certificate
+- To apply for a Bachelor’s: you need a secondary school graduation certificate

-- To apply to a Master’s: you need a Bachelor’s diploma
+- To apply for a Master’s: you need a Bachelor’s diploma

-- To apply to a PhD: you need a Master’s diploma
+- To apply for a PhD: you need a Master’s diploma

 What is important to note is that your diploma must be recognised by the Czech authorities, to which you have to submit an application for recognition of previous studies.
 You can read all about the process here.

-Apart from these basic admission requirements, you should expect a few specific ones, established by each university and programme, such as:
+Apart from these basic admission requirements, you should expect a few specific ones, established by each university, such as:

 - An entrance exam or interview (you might be able to have the interview on Skype)

 - Letter of motivation

 - Statement of purpose